swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 Eventually we want a similar usage pattern for a `MutableSpan` as we are proposing for `Span`.
 If the index of a `MutableSpan` were to borrow the view, then it becomes impossible to implement a mutating subscript without also requiring an index to be consumed.
 This seems untenable.

 ##### Naming

 The ideas in this proposal previously used the name `BufferView`.
 While the use of the word "buffer" would be consistent with the `UnsafeBufferPointer` type, it is nevertheless not a great name, since "buffer" is usually used in reference to transient storage.
-On the other hand we already have a nomenclature using the term "Storage" in the `withContiguousStorageIfAvailable()` function, and the term "View" in the API of `String`.
-A possible alternative name is `StorageSpan`, which mark it as a relative of C++'s `std::span`.
+On the other hand we already have a nomenclature using the term "Storage" in the `withContiguousStorageIfAvailable()` function, and we tried to allude to that in a previous pitch where we called this type `StorageView`.
+We also considered the name `StorageSpan`, but that did not add much beyond the name `Span`. `Span` clearly identifies itself as a relative of C++'s `std::span`.

-##### Adding `load` and `loadUnaligned` to `Span<UInt8>`on `Span<some BitwiseCopyable>` instead of adding `RawSpan
+##### Adding `load` and `loadUnaligned` to `Span<UInt8>`on `Span<some BitwiseCopyable>` instead of adding `RawSpan`

 TKTKTK

+##### A more sophisticated approach to indexing

+This is discussed more fully in the [indexing appendix](#Indexing) below.

 ## Future directions

 ##### Defining `BorrowingIterator` with support in `for` loops
-This proposal defines a `Span.Iterator` that is borrowed and non-escapable.
-This is not compatible with `for` loops as currently defined.
+This proposal does not define an `IteratorProtocol` conformance, since it would need to be borrowed and non-escapable.
+This is not compatible with `IteratorProtocol`.
+As such, `Span`  is not directly usable in `for` loops as currently defined.
 A `BorrowingIterator` protocol for non-escapable and non-copyable containers must be defined, providing a `for` loop syntax where the element is borrowed through each iteration.
 Ultimately we should arrive at a way to iterate through borrowed elements from a borrowed view:

 ```swift
 borrowing view: Span<Element> = ...